unyt-org/uix/docs/manual/10 Functions and Contexts.md

 > [!NOTE]
 > If the exact same entrypoint module was a frontend entrypoint, the logs would also be shown in the frontend,
-> since the origin context is the frontend (display) context.
+> since the origin context is the frontend (frontend) context.

-### Scenario 3: Event handlers in the display context
+### Scenario 3: Event handlers in the frontend context

 Now that we understand the default behaviour of functions, lets take a look at a different scenario: